K3LTC, Nate Berry

 Grid Square: FN30mu

 I received my Technician license on April 19, 2018 and successfully upgraded to General soon after on May 8, 2018.
 As I am still relatively new to Amateur Radio, my shack is currently quite modest.
-I started out with some inexpensive Chinese handheld radios but soon graduated to a more capable Kenwood mobile.
+I started out with an inexpensive Chinese handheld radio but soon graduated to a more capable Kenwood mobile.
 I'm interested in all aspects of the hobby but digital modes and how radios can be interfaced with computers foremost.
 I am active in my local Radio club, Suffolk County Radio Club and currently run the club's website and twitter.
 So far I have operated mainly on 2 meters locally as I research (and save for) radios that will allow me to access HF.
 I check in regularly to the Wednesday night rag chew net on 145.210MHz (N2QPD-L on echolink) and try to find time to prepare a short story or two related to radio or astronomy to liven up the net a bit.
 This site serves as a sort of virtual QSL card and as a reference as I learn more about the hobby.

 My shack so far